openwashdata/universityrankingafrica/README.md

 ## Example

-### Idea 1
+### 1) Mapping Countries with the Best-Ranked Universities

-Our first try is to select the highest ranked university in each country and use only those to rank the countries.
+The code below demonstrates how to create a map in R that highlights countries hosting the top-ranked universities.
+This method involves picking the best university in each country and associating its rank with that specific country.

 ``` r
 library(universityrankingafrica)